HR Generalist Visa Sponsorship Jobs in Oklahoma

 Which visa types are most common for HR generalist roles in Oklahoma?

-The H-1B is the most common visa for HR generalists in Oklahoma, as the role typically qualifies as a specialty occupation requiring a bachelor's degree in human resources, business administration, or a related field.
-Some candidates with Canadian or Mexican citizenship pursue TN status under the USMCA.
+The H-1B visa is the most common visa for HR generalists in Oklahoma, as the role typically qualifies as a specialty occupation requiring a bachelor's degree in human resources, business administration, or a related field.
+Some candidates with Canadian or Mexican citizenship pursue TN visa status under the USMCA.
 Employers in Oklahoma's energy and healthcare sectors are familiar with both pathways, though sponsorship is not universal across all employers.

 Which cities in Oklahoma have the most HR generalist sponsorship jobs?